Poetry With A Mission

 The Worrisome Drum-Kit

-You see, such is hardly an instrument, but rather, a beat machine,
+You see, such is hardly an instrument, but rather, just a beat machine,

 Every drum-kit is designed with only secular music in mind,

-Hence why in worldly music such drumming we inevitably find.
+And hence why in worldly music such drumming we inevitably find.

-For the music that is used for worship, should always be in harmony
+For the music that is used for worship should always be in harmony

-We would soon find we couldn't — that is, if it were played as meant to be.
+We would soon find we couldn't — that is, if it were played as it's meant to be.

 But hey, what person would want to play it if they couldn’t play it the way